cameronwehr/pacman_d2/pacman_d2.md

         else:
             self.vy = 0

-        # before we add hte velocities, check if PacMan is in a square that lets him move to the next block
+        # before we add the velocities, check if PacMan is in a square that lets him move to the next block
         nextBlockSafe = self.checkNextTile()
         if nextBlockSafe == True:
             self.x += self.vx